cipherstash/encrypt-query-language/README.md

 ## 4. Getting started

+The following guide assumes you have the prerequisites installed and running, and are running the SQL statements through your CipherStash Proxy instance.

 ### 4.1 Prerequisites

 - [PostgreSQL 14+](https://www.postgresql.org/download/)
 - [Cipherstash Proxy](https://cipherstash.com/docs/getting-started/cipherstash-proxy)
 - [Cipherstash Encrypt](https://cipherstash.com/docs/getting-started/cipherstash-encrypt)
+  - It's important to have your dataset configured for encryption before you start using EQL.
+  - You can use the `cipherstash/dataset.yml` file in the `cipherstash` directory as a starting point.

 EQL relies on [Cipherstash Proxy](https://cipherstash.com/docs/getting-started/cipherstash-proxy) and [Cipherstash Encrypt](https://cipherstash.com/docs/getting-started/cipherstash-encrypt) for low-latency encryption & decryption.
 We plan to support direct language integration in the future.

-> Note: An example `dataset.yml` file is provided in the `cipherstash` directory for Encrypt configuration, along with a `start.sh` script to run Cipherstash Proxy locally.
-You will need to modify the `dataset.yml` file to match your environment, and copy the `cipherstash/cipherstash-proxy.toml.example` file to `cipherstash/cipherstash-proxy.toml` before running the script.
+> Note: You will need to copy the `cipherstash/cipherstash-proxy.toml.example` file to `cipherstash/cipherstash-proxy.toml` and update the values to match your environment before running the script.

 ### 4.2 Installation